EclipseFdn/edgenative.eclipse.org/README.md

 # edgenative.eclipse.org

+---
+**NOTE**

+This project was migrated to [Eclipse Gitlab](https://gitlab.eclipse.org/eclipsefdn/it/websites/edgenative.eclipse.org) on March 25, 2022.

+---

 The [https://eclipsefdn-edgenative.netlify.com](https://eclipsefdn-edgenative.netlify.com) website is generated with [Hugo](https://gohugo.io/documentation/).
 This project is a work in progress.

 The Edge Native WG delivers production-ready open platforms for edge native applications deployed where compute and storage are physically distributed.